Last Updated on October 5, 2021 by Anne-Marie

 You're going to swear by this pulled pork Instant Pot recipe.
 The meat turns out super moist, tender, and incredibly delicious.
-You swear it's been slow-cooked overnight over a smoky barbecue.

 Once you make Instant Pot shredded pork, you'll never make it any other way!

 You'll swear the meat has been slow-cooked overnight over a smoky barbecue.
 It's now my family's favorite BBQ pulled pork recipe.